Beetle: Specialized organs

 Different glands are specialized for different pheromones to attract mates.
 Pheromones from species of Rutelinae are produced from epithelial cells lining the inner surface of the apical abdominal segments; amino acid-based pheromones of Melolonthinae are produced from eversible glands on the abdominal apex.
 Other species produce different types of pheromones.
 Dermestids produce esters, and species of Elateridae produce fatty acid-derived aldehydes and acetates.
 To attract a mate, fireflies (Lampyridae) use modified fat body cells with transparent surfaces backed with reflective uric acid crystals to produce light by bioluminescence.
 Light production is highly efficient, by oxidation of luciferin catalyzed by enzymes (luciferases) in the presence of adenosine triphosphate (ATP) and oxygen, producing oxyluciferin, carbon dioxide, and light.

 Tympanal organs or hearing organs consist of a membrane (tympanum) stretched across a frame backed by an air sac and associated sensory neurons, are found in two families.
 Several species of the genus Cicindela (Carabidae) have hearing organs on the dorsal surfaces of their first abdominal segments beneath the wings; two tribes in the Dynastinae (within the Scarabaeidae) have hearing organs just beneath their pronotal shields or neck membranes.
 Both families are sensitive to ultrasonic frequencies, with strong evidence indicating they function to detect the presence of bats by their ultrasonic echolocation.

 Reproduction and development

-Beetles are members of the superorder Endopterygota, and accordingly most of them undergo complete metamorphosis.
+Beetles are members of the superorder Holometabola, and accordingly most of them undergo complete metamorphosis.
 The typical form of metamorphosis in beetles passes through four main stages: the egg, the larva, the pupa, and the imago or adult.
 The larvae are commonly called grubs and the pupa sometimes is called the chrysalis.
 In some species, the pupa may be enclosed in a cocoon constructed by the larva towards the end of its final instar.
 Some beetles, such as typical members of the families Meloidae and Rhipiphoridae, go further, undergoing hypermetamorphosis in which the first instar takes the form of a triungulin.